openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_volumes.rst

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Volumes` category.

 #.
-Select the volume type or types that you want to delete.
+Click the :guilabel:`Volume Types` tab, select the volume type
+   or types that you want to delete.

 #.
 Click :guilabel:`Delete Volume Types` button.